Hyperprolactinaemia: Diagnosis

 Elevated prolactin blood levels are typically assessed in women with unexplained breast milk secretion (galactorrhea) or irregular menses or infertility, and in men with impaired sexual function and milk secretion.
 If high prolactin levels are present, all known conditions and medications which raises prolactin secretion must be assessed and excluded for diagnosis.
 After ruling out other causes and prolactin levels remain high, TSH levels are assessed.
 If TSH levels are elevated, hyperprolactinemia is secondary to hypothyroidism and treated accordingly.
 If TSH levels are normal, an MRI or CT scan is conducted to assess for any pituitary adenomas.
 Although hyperprolactinemia is often uncommon in postmenopausal women, prolactinomas detected after menopause are typically macroadenomas.
 While a plain X-ray of the bones surrounding the pituitary may reveal the presence of a large macroadenoma, small microadenomas will not be apparent.
 Magnetic resonance imaging (MRI) is the most sensitive test for detecting pituitary tumors and determining their size.
 MRI scans may be repeated periodically to assess tumor progression and the effects of therapy.
 Computed Tomography (CT scan) is another indicator of abnormalities in pituitary gland size; it also gives an image of the pituitary, but is less sensitive than the MRI.
 In addition to assessing the size of the pituitary tumor, physicians also look for damage to surrounding tissues, and perform tests to assess whether production of other pituitary hormones are normal.
 Depending on the size of the tumor, physicians may request an eye exam that includes the measurement of visual fields.
+In the rare cases that other causes of hyperprolactinaemia, such as surgery, medication usage, renal and hepatic diseases, and seizures, are ruled out and no evidence of existing adenomas, the hyperprolactinaemia is considered "idiopathic".
+When the cause of hyperprolactinaemia is concluded as idiopathic, standard of care is given to patients, and an MRI is expected to be repeated in 6–12 months.
+In diagnosing hyperprolactinaemia in men, some physical signs may indicate the onset of the condition.
+Increased prolactin can affect the inhibition of GnRH secretion, which is responsible for libido, and the release of FSH (Follicle-stimulating hormone), LH (Luteinizing hormone), and testosterone.
+FSH in men is responsible to stimulate sperm production and LH is responsible for the stimulation of testosterone; with the inhibition of GnRH, FSH, and LH, physical signs that show in men include reduced sex drive and infertility, these symptoms suggests the onset of hyperprolactinaemia.